SouthPoleTelescope/spt3g_y1_dist/readme.md

 Note that when changing the initialization parameters, the automatic test run at initialization of the likelihood will fail.

 **Changes**
+*25/05/2023*

+ - previous recipes to restrict likelihood to TT only (resp TE, EE) were still using a single bins of TEEE (resp.
+TTEE, TTTE).
+This has been corrected.
+That requires modification to the parameter files that are described in the cobaya and montepython readmes.

 *31/01/2023*

 - add montepython version and installation script